 Because you will still be enrolled at NC State while abroad, you will continue to have access to your NC State Gmail account.
 The NC State Study Abroad Office is required to send correspondence to your NC State email account.
-However, there are some countries where Gmail is not accessible (example China).
+However, there are some countries where Gmail may not be not accessible.
 To ensure our office is still able to communicate with you abroad, be sure to add an alternative email address in your PackAbroad online account.
 Emails will then be sent to your NC State and alternative email accounts.